RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/LotteryGuess.md

 1) understand the requested features of the task
 2) design and implement the class
-3) run and test the implementation baseds on an appropriate main-method
+3) run and test the implementation based on the given main-method
 4) compare the program with the solution of another student

 #### Supporting information